wp-staging/wp-staging/readme.txt

 = Additional Features WP STAGING | PRO Edition  =

-* Backup entire website, even with millions of database rows extremely fast
+* Backup entire website, even with millions of database rows faster and less resource intensive than with other plugins
 * Migrate and transfer WordPress to another host or domain
 * Cloning and migration of WordPress multisite
 * Define a separate database and a custom directory for cloning